ngaro/SOSVPN/README.md

 - Install the necessary software (`route`, `socat`, `ssh` and `screen`) on the client.<br>On debian-based system this can be done with: `sudo apt install net-tools socat ssh screen`
 ## TODO: Describe how to create/start the VPN on the client
 - Run `screen` because we'll need to run different things at the same time
+- Run `ssh -L 22002:127.0.0.1:22001 someuser@1.2.3.4` inside this screen session<br>A `ssh` session will be opened in window `0` of screen:
+  - We can now use this session to run commands on the server without having physical access.
+  - The `-L` option is used for local portwarding to make sure that when the server sends traffic to itself on `TCP/22001` it will be encrypted inside ssh-packets and end up at `TCP/22002` on the client.
+- Run `screen` inside this ssh-session.<br>We now have a screen session on the client with 1 window (number `0`) and inside it a screen session on the server.<br>This also has 1 window that is numbered `0`.<br>This screen session is also needed because we run different things at the same time in the server.
 ## TODO: Describe how to stop the VPN
 ## TODO: Describe how to setup DNS